FAQ #1318 Diff

 Added

-PCI DSS does not define a speciminimum or maximum times fic maximum or minimum length of time for or howhich cardholder data can long cardholder data may be stored.
-PCI DSS Requirement 3.2.1 requires entities to implement data retention and disposal policies, procedures, and processes to ensure that account data is retained onlspecifies that a data retention and disposal policy must be implemented to limit data storage to that which is necessary for the period necessary to meet legal, regulatory, and/or business requirements.
+Wherever cardholder data is stored, it must be protected in accordance with applicable PCI DSS Requirements, including Requirements 3.5 — 3.7 (electronic storage) and 9.4 (storage on physical media).
+Once cardholder data is no longer required, it must be securely deleted orminimum length of time for which cardholder data can be stored.
+PCI DSS Requirement 3.2.1 requires entities to implement data retention and disposal policies, procedures, and processes to ensure that account data is retained only for the period necessary to meet legal, regulatory, and/or business requirements.

-purposes.
-It should be noted that any account data that may be stored astorage ofter authorization includes:
+The only account data that may be stored after authorization includes:

-Primary account number
+Primary account number (PAN) — ifrendered unreadable

 Expiration date